-SCLARC offers a variety of adult day services that include site-based day programs and community-based day programs.
+➤ SCLARC offers a variety of adult day services that include site based licensed day programs; community based day programs.
 Individuals can participate in a variety of programs suited to their individual needs, such as improving daily living skills, training in a vocation, volunteering, performing arts, and technology.